etxahun/challenge-me/CONTRIBUTING.md

-If you'd like to submit a site, great!

-Just fork this repo and create a pull request containing three things:
+If you'd like to submit a site, just fork this repo and create a pull request containing three things:

-1. the name
+1. The name of the event
-2. a link to learn more, and
+2. A link for learning more
-3. a brief description
+3. A brief description

 Insert it wherever seems appropriate. (i.e. specific dates, periodically, anytime, or something new)

+**EXAMPLE:**

 > ## Name of Challenge